karengl/kgl.io/Roots/README.md

 6. Enter two integers for the left endpoint and right endpoint

 #Cleaning Up
-To quickly remove Roots and Roots.class, type "make clean"
+To quickly remove Roots and Roots.class, type "make clean" into the console